mohari/hazelcast-reference-manual/daux/docs/1300_Hazelcast_JCache/600_Hazelcast_JCache_Extension-ICache/100_Scoping_to_Join_Clusters.md

+Hazelcast provides extension methods to Cache API through the interface `com.hazelcast.cache.ICache`.

+It has two sets of extensions:

+* Asynchronous version of all cache operations.
+See [Async Operations](#icache-async-methoods).
+* Cache operations with custom `ExpiryPolicy` parameter to apply on that specific operation.
+See [Custom ExpiryPolicy](#defining-a-custom-expirypolicy).

+### Scoping to Join Cluster

 A `CacheManager`, started either as a client or as an embedded member, can be configured to start a new Hazelcast instance or reuse an already existing one to connect to a Hazelcast cluster.
 To achieve this, request a `CacheManager` by passing a `java.net.URI` instance to `CachingProvider::getCacheManager`.
 The `java.net.URI` instance must point to either a Hazelcast configuration or to the name of a named
 `com.hazelcast.core.HazelcastInstance` instance.
 In addition to the above, the same can be achieved by passing Hazelcast-specific properties to `CachingProvider::getCacheManager(URI, ClassLoader, Properties)` as detailed in the sections that follow.